whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

 Multi-Index Support
 -------------------

-Each clause can rely on a different indexes or even force a table scan.
-There's no method of applying a `cursor.hint()`_ to individual clauses so the magic is all in what fields you want to search on.
-Make the server make an optimal assumption as to what index to use.
+Each clause can rely on a different indexes.
+However, there's no method of applying a `cursor.hint()`_ to individual clauses.

 For instance if you wanted to use a `sparse index`_ in the first clause but wanted to use a `compound index`_ for the rest of them then you would want to specifically query around whatever fields are involved with the index you want to use.